Statistical Frameworks for Oncology Dose-Finding Designs with Late-Onset Toxicities: A Review: Simulation Studies

-On average, the trial duration is shortened by about 150--170 days using TITE designs, and is shortened by about 50--60 days using POD designs.
+On average, the trial duration is shortened by about 180--200 days using the time-to-event designs (under the default setting with Suspension Rules 1 and 2).
+Even when compared with a look-ahead design (mTPI-2-LA), the time-to-event designs still lead to a time saving of around 110--130 days.
 This is a major benefit for drug development.
-The trial durations under TITE-TPI, TITE-CRM and TITE-BOIN are highly similar, because the same suspension rule is imposed.
-The trial durations under POD-TPI are longer, because a more conservative suspension rule is used, resulting in more patients being turned away.
-The PCS of the time-to-event designs is comparable to the complete-data design (mTPI-2).
+The trial durations under TITE-TPI, POD-TPI, TITE-CRM and TITE-BOIN are highly similar, because the same suspension rule is imposed, and the speed of a design is solely determined by the suspension rule.
+In the presence of pending outcomes, time-to-event designs may result in incompatible assignments.
+For example, in Table \ref{tbl:simu_result}, the DS, DE, SE, SD, ED, and ES of the time-to-event designs are non-zero.
+The relative frequency of incompatible decisions (sum over the six types) made by POD-TPI is lower than that of TITE-TPI, because the decision rules in POD designs are directly associated with incompatible decisions.
+Although the time-to-event designs make incompatible decisions, their PCA are not much lower, as the incompatible decisions may both be aggressive and conservative, and an incompatible decision is not necessarily an overdosing/underdosing decision.
+The PCS of the time-to-event designs are comparable to the corresponding complete-data designs.
 This is not surprising, because we always use complete outcomes to make the final selection of MTD.
-In the presence of pending outcomes, time-to-event designs may lead to incompatible assignments.
-For example, in Table \ref{tbl:simu_result}, the DS, DE and SE of the TITE designs are non-zero, meaning the TITE designs sometimes make incompatible and aggressive decisions.
-Nevertheless, through the Probability Suspension Rule, POD designs may completely eliminate the chance of making these decisions.
-For example, in Table \ref{tbl:simu_result}, DS, DE and SE are not observed for POD-TPI.
-This is a major advantage for POD designs.
-Although the time-to-event designs make incompatible and aggressive decisions, their PCA and POA are not necessarily higher, as they also make incompatible and conservative decisions (not shown).
 With more late-onset toxicities (Setting 2) or faster patient accrual (Setting 3), the performances of the time-to-event designs are slightly decreased.
-In particular, the frequencies of incompatible decisions for TITE designs under Settings 2 and 3 are generally increased compared to the results under Setting 1.
+In particular, the frequencies of incompatible decisions under Settings 2 and 3 are generally increased compared to the results under Setting 1.
 Lastly, there is always a trade-off among the different performance metrics.
-For example, TITE-CRM has the highest PCS and high PCA, but it also has the highest POS and high POA and POT due to the more aggressive decision rules and MTD selection.
-R-TPI has the lowest POS and low POA and POT, but as a compromise, its PCS is slightly lower due to the more conservative decisions.
+For example, TITE-CRM has about the highest PCA and PCS, but it also has the highest POA and POS due to the more aggressive decision rules and MTD selection.